shaadclt/Supplier-Analysis-Smolagents/README.md

 # Ice Cream Supplier Analysis using Smolagents🍦

-A Python toolkit for analyzing ice cream supplier data using `smolagents`-powered computation and supply chain metrics.
+This project demonstrates how to use smolagents to build a simple yet powerful agent that helps calculate transportation costs and tariffs for an ice cream supplier business.

 ## Overview